We check out the latest vintage of the Kirkland Signature Toscana from Costco.

 Predominately Sangiovese from Tuscany, Italy.

-The Kirkland Signature Toscana is available exclusively at Costco and still retails for $14.99 (up $1 from last year).
+The Kirkland Signature Toscana is available exclusively at Costco and now retails for $12.99 (down $2 from last year).
 Just like the previous vintages, the wine is made by Alexander Van Beek of the well-known Caiarossa winery whose own Super Tuscans retail for well over $20.
 It is imported by Misa Imports.

 Want to get an email reminder of the Kirkland Signature wines to watch for each month?
 SIGN UP HERE!